qlyoung/qlyoung.github.io/_posts/2020-08-15-car-scuba-rack.md

 sport.
 Having acquired a larger vehicle recently I decided to build a small equipment rack for it to support my usual configuration, namely two single AL80's.

+---

+*Update December 2021*

+Yeah...I no longer dive single 80s.
+I assumed that when I started diving doubles I would have to find something to do with the PVC rack, but as it turns out, if I just fold the seats of my car down the rack can be slid up further towards the cockpit.
+At that point doubles fit "in front" of the rack (on the hatch side), a storage bin can be put to the side of that, and the rack can hold another bin and two single bottles - which works perfectly for stages.

+Conclusion: this rack can grow with you :-)

+---

 ![Rack with cylinders](/images/rack_with_cylinders.jpg)